oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 :::

-Services MAY in addition allow implicit [parameter aliases](#sec_ParameterAliases)[ ]{.MsoHyperlink}[for function imports and for functions that are the last path segment of the URL.
-An implicit parameter alias is the parameter name, optionally preceded by an at (]{.MsoHyperlink}`@`[) sign.
+Services MAY in addition allow implicit [parameter aliases](#sec_ParameterAliases) for function imports and for functions that are the last path segment of the URL.
+An implicit parameter alias is the parameter name, optionally preceded by an at (`@`) sign.
 When using implicit parameter aliases, parentheses MUST NOT be appended to the function (import) name.
-The ]{.MsoHyperlink}value for each parameter MUST be specified as a separate query option with the name of the parameter alias.
-If a parameter name is identical to a system query option name (without the optional `$` prefix), the parameter name MUST be prefixed with an at (`@`[) sign.]{.MsoHyperlink}
+The value for each parameter MUST be specified as a separate query option with the name of the parameter alias.
+If a parameter name is identical to a system query option name (without the optional `$` prefix), the parameter name MUST be prefixed with an at (`@`) sign.

 Example 94: invoke a `Sales.EmployeesByManager` function via the function import `EmployeesByManager`, passing 3 for the `ManagerID`